atreyeem99/Python-programs/README.md

 end program conngo
 ```
-# extract cartesian coordinates from output and create folders with xyz file present
+# extract cartesian coordinates from output and create folders with xyz file present and copy an input file to all
 ```
 import os
 import bz2